-o Adjusted earnings before interest, tax, depreciation, and amortisation (adjusted EBITDA)

-A management has presented the performance measure adjusted EBITDA because it monitors this performance measure at a consolidated level, and it believes that this measure is relevant to an understanding of the Group's financial performance.
-Adjusted EBITDA is calculated by adjusting profit from continuing operations to exclude the impact of taxation, net finance costs, depreciation, amortisation, impairment losses/reversals related to goodwill, intangible assets, property, plant, and equipment and the remeasurement of disposal groups, and share of profit of equity-accounted investees.

-Adjusted EBITDA is not a defined performance measure in IFRS Accounting Standards.
-The Group's definition of adjusted EBITDA may not be comparable with similarly titled performance measures and disclosures by other entities
+- Adjusted earnings before interest, tax, depreciation and amortisation (adjusted EBITDA). - A management has presented the performance measure adjusted EBITDA because it monitors this performance measure at a consolidated level, and it believes that this measure is relevant to an understanding of the Group's financial performance.
+Adjusted EBITDA is calculated by adjusting profit from continuing operations to exclude the impact of taxation, net finance costs, depreciation, amortisation, impairment losses/reversals related to goodwill, intangible assets, and other financial assets. - Adjusted EBITDA is not a defined performance measure in IFRS Accounting Standards.
+The Group's definition of adjusted EBITDA may not be comparable with similarly titled performance measures and disclosures by other entities.